neo954/sichuan-cookbook/latex/README.md

 ## Sichuan Cookbook 1972 LaTeX Remake

-The goals of the Sichuan Cookbook 1972 LaTex Remake are listed as follows.
+The goals of the Sichuan Cookbook 1972 LaTeX Remake are listed as follows.

 * [x] A decent remake of the entire book with modern information technology.
 * [x] Keep the same typography as the original paperback book as close as